tijptjik/NarrowEclipse/transmisisons.md

 |:----------------------:|:----------------------:|:---------------:|:----------:|:----------------------:|
 |     Dikkie Engelen     |      Lady Neuville     |     Twi'lek     |   Tython   |     Infinity Guild     |

+##  Suggested Narrative Points

+* Talk about how the subjugation of some is neccesary for enable the great deeds of ohers.
+Think about the 7 wonders of the galaxy, all built under the whip.

+###  Key Narrative Points :

+* Express gratitude to Metajj Vs for completing your shawl collection.
+Show off a shawl if you have one.

 ## Infinity Guild : Kessel Crossing

 |       Participant      |        Character       |     Species     |  Location  |       Allegiance       |
 |:----------------------:|:----------------------:|:---------------:|:----------:|:----------------------:|
 |     Dikkie Engelen     |      Lady Neuville     |     Twi'lek     |   Tython   |     Infinity Guild     |

+##  Suggested Narrative Points

+* Wonder out loud how many Sacrificial Shawls Metajj Vos has in her possession - NONE!
+That's because she's worthless and would never amount to anything worthy of sacrifice.

+###  Key Narrative Points :

+* Express disappointment in to Metajj Vs for letting a perfect uprising go to waste... you've aged ten years just thinking about the wait for another rebellion.

 ## Skywalkers : Isolated Isles